I mentioned a few months back that part of what I was looking forward to about my new Light Summer color palette was embracing color again:

 Because of my artist sister, I was already familiar with value/hue/saturation, so the color calibration behind this system made total sense to me.
 If you want to paint snow, you’re not just going to paint it white, you’re going to use lots of different whites with lots of different other colors mixed into them.
 Why wouldn’t human skin be just as complex, and just as responsive to variations in value/hue/saturation?
 (My sister would kill me if I didn’t point out that artists don’t say warm/cool; they say “more yellow” or “more blue.”
 But I digress.)

 The other thing that made sense to me about 12 Blueprints’ approach?
 It insists that you can’t figure out your season from photographs or by description of features, but only in person.
 Is that frustrating for those of us who just want to look up some online tests and get an answer?
 Yes.
-Is it convenient for a PCA system that relies on in-person analysis?
+Is it convenient for a PCA system that relies on in-person consultation by a paid analyst?
 Yep.
 But it also makes perfect sense.
 I look completely different in different photographs based on the lighting, time of day, etc., not to mention that cameras capture colors differently, and computer monitors display the exact same image differently based on their hardware and settings.

 Plus, I had a hard time finding conclusive results based on online tests that all seemed utterly subjective.
 12 Blueprints uses drapes specifically calibrated to help you (and the analyst) figure out if your undertone is cooler/warmer, darker/lighter, etc. So while it does rely on human eyes to make the final call, there’s a systematic series of comparisons to help arrive at that decision.